Thanks in large part to the COVID-19 pandemic, 2020 saw a year of unprecedented growth…

 Visiting the Bruce R. Watkins Cultural Heritage Center

 Pay your respects to the various African-American contributions to the city by visiting the heritage center.
-Inside, you’ll find their works preserved in educational and entertaining experiences, such as films, stage performances, workshops and classes, display, and special ceremonies.
+Inside, you’ll find their works preserved within educational and entertaining experiences like films, stage performances, workshops and classes, displays, and special ceremonies.
 The center also features a workspace for children, an auditorium, a resource library, a permanent exhibit space, and a small gallery with artifacts encased in glass.
 Admission is free for everyone.
 Guided tours and motorcoach parking is available on-site.

 Exploring and Shopping in the Legends Outlets

 Combine your love for food and fun by visiting a top-tier shopping and entertainment destination home to mouthwatering restaurant dishes and over 100 designer brand outlets.
 You can also learn more about 80 esteemed Kansans here: take your time exploring and be inspired by the likes of Carol Marinovich, who was the city’s first female mayor, and five-term Senator and World War II hero Robert Dole in a self-guided audio tour.

 Understanding Your Lineage in the Midwest Genealogy Center